 We are proud to provide support to all the students whose circumstances are reflected below.

 We define a care leaver as a young person over the age of 16 who has been in care of the local authority and/or Health and Social Care Trust for at least 13 weeks since the age of 14.

 We define a care experience student as an individual who has been in care at any stage in their life, no matter how short a period.

-When making your application to any university, we strongly recommend that you tick the box on your UCAS application as this will help identify you to the relevant staff insuring, they send you information about the support they can offer.
+When making your application to any university, we strongly recommend that you tick the box on your UCAS application.
+This will help identify you to the relevant staff who will then send you information about the support they can offer.

 Support for care experienced students

 As a Care Leaver, you will receive everything listed in the above Support for care experienced students section.
 We also offer this support:

 Guidance for staff supporting a care leaver or care experienced student